ethereum/ethereum-org-website/src/content/about/index.md

 A public, open-source website and educational resource for the Ethereum community. ethereum.org is led by a small core team, funded by the Ethereum Foundation, with contributions from thousands of community members across the globe.

-This page covers more information on ethereum.org.
+This page covers more information about ethereum.org.

-## Our vision {#our-vision}
+## Our mission {#our-mission}

-### ethereum.org's mission is to be the best portal for Ethereum's growing community {#mission}
+**ethereum.org's mission is to be the best portal for Ethereum's growing community**

-We're an educational resource, designed to help new users become familiar with Ethereum and its key concepts.
+We strive to build an easy-to-understand educational resource for all topics relating to Ethereum, designed to help new users become familiar with Ethereum and its key concepts.
 We want to:

 - explain Ethereum to anyone new to the technology
 - help new users get started with ETH and Ethereum